-Everybody would like to hear “thousands” or “millions” as an answer to one of the basic questions.
+Everybody would like to hear “thousands” or “millions” as an answer to one of the fundamental questions.
 How much do forex traders make a day?
-Any positive number means an invitation to forex market to ones who hesitate, particularly beginners who want to trade forex.
-However, the reality is absolutely different.
+Any positive number means an invitation to the forex market to ones who hesitate, particularly beginners who want to trade forex.
+However, the reality is different.

 100 or 1 000 dollars a day?

-To get the answer absolutely exactly in dollars or pounds, we need to know a lot of information about every trader.
+To get the answer precisely in dollars or pounds, we need to know a lot of information about every trader.

-- How much capital he has in a disposal?
+- How much capital he has at disposal?

 - What is his risk management?

-- What are his limits on single position?
+- What are his limits on a single position?

 - What can be his maximum overall exposure?